October 21 – Travelling to Lille by train

 November 13/14 -

 The regiment goes to the former hospis Hohlwegen (Holleweg), northwest of Wytschaete.
-But after a few hours they go back to Oosttaverne.
+But after a few hours it goes back to Oosttaverne.

 November 17 -